facebook/react-native-website/docs/react-18-and-react-native.md

 ### Users not yet migrated to the New Architecture

-Users that are still on the Old Architecture, will still use React 17 mode even if React 18 is installed in the `package.json` file.
+Apps that are still on the Old Architecture will use React 17 mode even if React 18 is listed as a dependency in the `package.json` file.